-Measure Year and Most Recent Result / FY 2017 Target

-Target for Recent Result /

-(Summary of Result)

-8.1LT and 8A Increase FY 2015: 14.88% Prior Result +

-the percentage of 0.1%

-individuals with Target:

-developmental 14.59%

-disabilities reached by the

-Councils who are (Target Exceeded)

-independent, self-

-sufficient and integrated

-into the community.

-(Outcome)

-8E Increase the number FY 2015: 9.92 Prior Result +

-of individuals with 1%

-developmental Target:

-disabilities reached by the 9.83

-Councils who are

-independent, self- (Target Exceeded)

-sufficient and integrated

-into the community per

-\$1,000 of federal funding

-to the Councils.
+Measure Year and Most Recent Result / FY 2017 Target Target for Recent Result / (Summary of Result) 8.1LT and 8A Increase the percentage of FY 2015: 14.88% Prior Result + 0.1% individuals with developmental disabilities reached by the Target: 14.59% Councils who are independent, self-sufficient and integrated into the community.
+(Outcome) (Target Exceeded) 8E Increase the number of individuals with FY 2015: 9.92 Prior Result + 1% developmental disabilities reached by the Councils who are Target: 9.83 independent, self- sufficient and integrated (Target Exceeded) into the community per \$1,000 of federal funding to the Councils.
 (Efficiency)